Pause While I Snap This Photo

 Perhaps it began with the dime-store Photo Booth.
 For a coin or two you could make faces behind a private curtain and receive a few personal photos on the spot without paying a professional photographer.
 Some people were conservative.
 Others were uninhibited.

 Smartphones have replaced Photo Booths.
 These days you may visit a new city or great restaurant with friends and want to commemorate the occasion.
 So you look for an innocent bystander to snap a photo of you.
 (Servers are most accommodating in this regard since it may influence your tipping.)
 This behavior predates smartphones; it was done when Kodak Instamatic cameras became popular in the 1960s.
-Before that, photographers roamed restaurants to snap and sell photographs, much like some lawyers “chase ambulances” to obtain new clients.
+Before that, photographers roamed restaurants to snap and sell photographs, much like ambulance-chasing lawyers.

 Discovering various photo filters on social media, you now have an outlet to publish the self-photos you are amassing.
 To satisfy followers, you begin snapping selfies throughout daily activities.
 This affects how you dress and groom yourself.
 Tattoos and nose rings garner attention.
 While some photographs are glamor portraits, others are becoming provocative, or introduce an element of danger that gets more reaction from followers.
-You are essentially branding yourself as a marketable entity.
+As you gain followers of your selfies, you are branding yourself as a marketable entity.
 If you reach “celebrity” status, your audience may aspire to be in a selfie with you to post on social media.

 Obfuscating The Real You